Noise Levels in Academy Acres North, Albuquerque, NM | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern Academy Acres North sounds about 34% louder than Western Academy Acres North to the human ear, a 4.2 dBA gap.
+To the human ear, noise in northwestern Academy Acres North sounds about 79% louder than in southern Academy Acres North, a 8.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-25 do you need to be?